 - Ready to do something about your cellulite

 While some cosmetic procedures may be covered by your health insurance because they’re medically necessary, most aren’t covered.
 That’s a consideration for budget-conscious New Yorkers.
 Depending on your health insurance plan, you may need to pay for your procedure yourself.
-Talk to a Manhattan dermatologist if you think your condition warrants medical coverage.
+Talk to a dermatologist if you think your condition warrants medical coverage.

 Health and Beauty